PiyushJ1/PiyushJ1/README.md

 I'm a second-year Software Engineering student at the University of New South Wales.

-Currently working on building side projects to learn more about the world of programming, check them out.
+Currently building side projects to learn more about the world of programming, check them out.

 Feel free to reach out to me :)